Vietnam.vn - Nền tảng quảng bá Việt Nam

 Aging populations and rising healthcare costs continue to weigh on spending, while "heightened geopolitical tensions are also expected to drive further increases in medium-term defence spending," the IIF said.
 The report was partly based on the impact of last year's rapid rate hikes on some banks' balance sheets.
 The IIF expressed concern that tighter lending by smaller banks would hurt some businesses and households.
 In mature markets, debt levels rose more sharply in countries such as Japan, the US, France and the UK.

 Notably, the report found that 75% of emerging markets saw their dollar debt increase in the first quarter, with the overall figure surpassing $100 trillion for the first time.
-Debt rose to $100.7 trillion, or 250% of GDP, from $75 trillion in 2019.
+Debt of $100.7 trillion, or 250% of GDP, is up from $75 trillion in 2019.
 The data showed that China, Mexico, Brazil, India and Türkiye saw the biggest increases.

 Source link